 New methods for tracking and gathering user information appear daily, testing user comfort levels.
 For example, the firm Umbria uses software to analyze millions of blog and forum posts every day, using sentence structure, word choice, and quirks in punctuation to determine a blogger's gender, age, interests, and opinions.
-In 2009, Apple introduced facial recognition software while integrating iPhoto into Facebook.
+While Google refused to include facial recognition as an image search product ("too creepy," said its chairman), M. Warman, "Google Warns against Facial Recognition Database," Telegraph, May 16, 2011.
+Facebook, with great controversy, turned on facial recognition by default.N.
+Bilton, "Facebook Changes Privacy Settings to Enable Facial Recognition," New York Times, June 7, 2011.
 It's quite possible that in the future, someone will be able to upload a photo to a service and direct it to find all the accessible photos and video on the Internet that match that person's features.
 And while targeting is getting easier, a Carnegie Mellon study showed that it doesn't take much to find someone with a minimum of data.
 Simply by knowing gender, birth date, and postal zip code, 87 percent of people in the United States could be pinpointed by name.A.
 Gefter and T. Simonite, "What the Data Miners Are Digging Up about You," CNET, December 1, 2008.
 Another study showed that publicly available data on state and date of birth could be used to predict U.S. Social Security numbers-a potential gateway to identity theft.E.
-Mills, "Report: Social Security Numbers Can Be Predicted," CNET, July 6, 2009, http://news.cnet.com/8301-1009_3-10280614-83.html.
+Mills, "Report: Social Security Numbers Can Be Predicted," CNET, July 6, 2009, http://news.cnet.com/ 8301-1009 3-10280614-83.html.

 Some feel that Moore's Law, the falling cost of storage, and the increasing reach of the Internet have us on the cusp of a privacy train wreck.
 And that may inevitably lead to more legislation that restricts data-use possibilities.
-Noting this, strategists and technologists need to be fully aware of the legal environment their systems face (see Chapter 8 "Google: Search, Online Advertising, and Beyond..." for examples and discussion) and consider how such environments may change in the future.
+Noting this, strategists and technologists need to be fully aware of the legal environment their systems face (see <a href="Chapter 14" Google in Three Parts: Search, Online Advertising, and Beyond" for examples and discussion) and consider how such environments may change in the future.
 Many industries have strict guidelines on what kind of information can be collected and shared.

-For example, HIPAA (the U.S. Health Insurance Portability and Accountability Act) includes provisions governing data use and privacy among healthcare providers, insurers, and employers.
+For example, HIPAA (the U.S. Health Insurance Portability and Accountability Act) includes provisions governing data use and privacy among health care providers, insurers, and employers.
 The financial industry has strict requirements for recording and sharing communications between firm and client (among many other restrictions).
 There are laws limiting the kinds of information that can be gathered on younger Web surfers.
 And there are several laws operating at the state level as well.